brunoeducsantos/radar-target-detection/README.md

 The next steps are the computation of range and velocity in real time of the target object.
 For this purpose, the following algorithms will be implemented during this project:
 * FFT (Fast fourier transform): computation of range in real time
 * 2D FFT: computation of range doppler map
-* 2D CFAR: noise filtering to find the object peak velocity
+* 2D CFAR: noise filtering to find the object velocity

 The pipeline can be summed up in the following description: